top of page

 • The lower jaw has denser bone, making the extraction more challenging.

-• Wisdom teeth in the lower jaw often sit deeper, requiring more surgical manipulation.
+• Wisdom teeth in the lower jaw often sit deeper, requiring a more invasive surgical procedure.

-• radiating to the ear, temples, eye, or neck
+• radiating to the ear, temples, eye, neck, or the entire side of the face or head

 Other common signs: